luizbgomide/EclipsePhase2e-ptbr/src.clean_html/14/06-psi-sleight-summaries.md

 ### Heightened Awareness

-Your situational awareness is boosted, providing an instinctive sense about an area and any potential threats nearby. +10 to Perceive Tests.
+Your situational awareness is boosted, providing an instinctive sense about an area and any potential threats nearby. +10 to Perceive Tests and ignore distraction modifiers.

 ### High Pain Threshold